miili/pysurf96/README.md

 # PySurf96

-## Modelling Surface Wave Dispersion Curves
+_Modelling Surface Wave Dispersion Curves_

-This a slim wrapper around `surf96` from _Computer programs in seismology_ by R. Hermann (http://www.eas.slu.edu/eqc/eqccps.html)
+This is a slim wrapper around the program `surf96` from _Computer programs in seismology_ by R. Hermann (http://www.eas.slu.edu/eqc/eqccps.html) to forward model seismic surface wave dispersion curves.

-In this realisation we wrap the Fortran77 code through `f2py`, which is approximately **5x faster** than calling a subprocess.
+In this realisation we wrap the Fortran77 code through `f2py`, which is approximately **5x faster** than calling a Python subprocess.

 ## Installation

-This packages is for Python2 and Python3
+This package is for Python 2 and Python 3
 Prerequisits are numpy and a Fortran77 compiler, like GNU GCC.

 ```